 Nestled in the center of the Sacred Valley, 72km (45 miles) northwest of Cusco city by road, one train stop from Machu Picchu and the origin point of the Inka Trail.
 It is at an altitude of 2,792m (9,160 ft) above sea level, a considerable decent on Cusco’s height of 3,399 (11,150 ft) making it a preferable place to acclimatize and avoid altitude sickness.

 The Valley is abundant with Inka sites and geographical interesting terrain but Ollanta has so many on the door step, in moments you can be up the mountain, surrounded by nature and soaking up the Inkan history.
-See our tours pages for the extent of choice and experiences that Ollanta offers.
+S

-Pinkuylluna is the closest apu in Ollanta.
+Pinkuylluna is the closest apu (sacred mountain top) in Ollanta.
 The assent starts from the last main street (Lari Calle) that runs down with side of Alma Amor.

 This mountain is host to Tunupa, a deity or supernatural being.
 Tunupa means creature from nature, which protets the entire universe, and is located at the top of a tree that represents nature in all its purity.
 His face overlooks the town from where he was thought to bestow his wisdom observed from constellations and the movements of the sun, mood and Venus.